Universal 1-Bit Compressive Sensing for Bounded Dynamic Range Signals: Introduction

 On the other hand, there is recent evidence that for more {\em restricted} classes $\Xc_k$, this gap can be narrowed.
-In particular, it was shown in \cite{Flo19} that for the set of {\em binary} $k$-sparse vectors (i.e., the non-zero entries are all equal to one), then universal exact recovery is possible using $O\big(k^{3/2} + k\log\frac{n}{k} \big)$ measurements.
-This is achieved using a two-step design and decoding procedure, and improves on the i.i.d.~design of \cite{Jac13} requiring $O\big( k^{3/2}\log n \big)$ measurements.
+In particular, it was shown in \cite{Flo19} that for the set of {\em binary} $k$-sparse vectors (i.e., the non-zero entries are all equal to one), then universal exact recovery is possible using $O(k^{3/2} \log n)$ measurements.
+This can also be deduced from an approximate recovery result of \cite{Jac13}, as we will see in Section \ref{subsec:upperbound}.
 A simple counting argument shows that $\Omega\big(k \log \frac{n}{k}\big)$ measurements are needed even for binary input vectors, and this is the best lower bound to date.

 The preceding observations raise the following two important questions: \begin{enumerate} \item Is the $k^{3/2}$ dependence unavoidable for universal recovery in the binary setting? \item Under what broader classes $\Xc_k$, can we similarly avoid the $k^2$ dependence? \end{enumerate} In this paper, we partially address the first question by showing that the $k^{3/2}$ dependence is unavoidable, at least when considering i.i.d.~Gaussian measurements, as was considered in \cite{Jac13}.\footnote{In contrast, \cite{Flo19} used a ``two-step'' design consisting of a list-disjunct part followed by a Gaussian part.
 We do not prove $k^{3/2}$ to be unavoidable for such designs, though we expect this to be the case.} In more detail, we show that if significantly fewer measurements are used, then with constant probability, the matrix will fail to achieve the universal support recovery guarantee.
 Analogous hardness results {\em with respect to a given random design} have frequently appeared in other compressive sensing works, e.g., \cite{Wai09,Ati12,Sca15}.